 Home to one of the most famous tailgating spots in college football, fans unite at “The Grove” in Oxford to cheer on Ole Miss.
 Surrounded by historic buildings and beautiful landscapes, the culture and atmosphere of Oxford are truly unique.
 Saturday mornings bring a wave of excitement as fans gather to tailgate and join in a quintessential college football town experience.

 With a dynamic musical history and a long list of great music venues, bars, and restaurants, Athens is most notably home to The University of Georgia.
 While the city is popular for its music events and natural beauty, come game day fans excitedly flock to Sanford Stadium donning red and black to cheer on the Georgia Bulldogs and create a massive tailgating atmosphere.

-Ranked no. 1 by a list of organizations as the top college town in the U.S., Madison holds quintessential game days.
-With picture perfect outdoor scenery and a dominant college football town ranking, the biggest city and the state capital of Wisconsin offer the University of Wisconsin fans an abundance of celebration activities.
+Ranked number one by a host of organizations as the top college town in the U.S., Madison holds quintessential game days.
+With picture-perfect outdoor scenery and a dominant college football town ranking, the biggest city and the state capital of Wisconsin offer the University of Wisconsin fans an abundance of celebration activities.
 Here you’ll find a diverse and lively crowd coming together to support the Badgers.